keybase/book-content/03-files/00-index.md

 To share files with only specific team members, create a subteam.
 Learn more in [Teams](/teams).

-## Finder and Explorer integration
+## Managing files
+You can add and organize files and folders any way you like inside your private, public, and team folders.

+### Desktop integration
-When you install Keybase on your computer, you can enable an integration to make your Keybase files available in Finder (on a Mac) or Explorer (on Windows).
+When you install Keybase on your desktop computer, you can enable an integration to make your Keybase files available in Finder (on a Mac) or Explorer (on Windows).

 This allows you to drag and drop to upload, organize, edit, or delete files right from Finder or Explorer.

 You can also enable the integration later by going to Settings > Files.

-## Offline file access
+### Offline file access
 Your Keybase files don’t take up storage space on your computer or your device because they stream in when you need them and out when you don’t.

 To make files available when you’re offline, sync folders to the devices you want to access them on.